This spot has been added by

-Caleta Buena is located approximately 5 miles (8 kilometers) southeast of Playa Girón.
+Caleta Buena is located approximately 5 miles/8 kilometers southeast of Playa Girón.
 From this city, head east on the coastal road.
 It is possible to rent bikes (5$/day) or scooters (25$/day) in Playa Girón.
-Admission to the beach is CUC$15 and includes lunch buffet and open bar.
+Admission to the beach is CUC$15 and includes a lunch buffet and open bar.

 On the rocky edge of the cove, you will spot several small ladders where you can easily enter the water.

-At the center of the bay, the water is deeper (14-20ft/4-6m).
-The seabed is sandy, interspersed with rocks, seafans, and small groups of hard and soft corals.
+At the center of the bay, the water is deeper (↕14-20ft/4-6m).
+The seabed is sandy, interspersed with rocks, sea fans, and small patches of hard and soft corals.
 In this area, you will easily spot blue tang, stoplight parrotfish, and several species of butterflyfish.

 Caleta Buena is completely sheltered, and the visibility is generally excellent.
-There are sometimes a lot of visitors to the spot, so watch out for other snorkelers and for people who have fun jumping into the water from the rocks above the cove.
+There are sometimes many visitors at this location, so watch out for other snorkelers and for people who have fun jumping into the water from the rocks above the cove.

-There are no hotels near Caleta Buena, but a range of accommodation is available in Playa Giron, 5 miles (8 kilometers) from here.
+There are no hotels near Caleta Buena, but a range of accommodation is available in Playa Giron, some 5 miles/8 kilometers from here.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.